 The "Gamer's Dilemma": Why Your Awesome Hobby Kills Your Matches

 Let's be real.
 Your passion for gaming is a huge part of who you are, but the way it's presented on dating apps could be the very thing causing you to get no matches on Tinder.
-The goal isn't to hide that you're a gamer; it's to frame it as one component of a multi-faceted, attractive lifestyle.
+The goal isn't to hide that you're a gamer.
+It's to frame it as one component of a multi-faceted, attractive lifestyle.

 The Common Profile Mistakes Every Gamer Makes